-A look at the living conditions at Dundrum Central Mental Hospital in 1971.
+A look at the living conditions at Dundrum Central Mental Hospital.

 In the middle of the Dublin suburb of Dundrum, the imposing 18 foot high walls and a huge locked gate hide the 35 acres the makes up the Central Mental Hospital.